gcallah/hambone/chaps/chap3.md

 "Winnie, I do appreciate you doing that for me, and I won't forget yo' loyalty."

-Winthrop got up and walked down to the bar.
-Left by himself, Claude ordered a double scotch, and sat back down at this table, drinking while staring vacantly at the neon moon of the bar's window lights.
+Winthrop got up and walked out of the bar.
+Left by himself, Claude ordered a double scotch, and drank it while staring vacantly at the neon moon of the bar's window lights.

 ## 4.

-Gertie lived in one of the elegant homes at the north end of town, which she had shared with her husband until his recent demise.
+Gertie lived in one of the elegant antebellum homes at the north end of town, which she had shared with her husband until his recent demise.
 She was sitting on the couch in her living room, watching a romance movie on Netflix while sipping a gin and tonic, when Hampton walked up onto the wraparound porch and knocked on the front door.

-Gertie, flustered at receiving such a late visitor, rose from the couch and peered out through the intricate let it glass window of the front door to see who was there.
+Gertie, flustered at receiving such a late visitor, rose from the couch and peered out through the intricate leaded-glass window of the front door to see who was there.
 When she recognized her son, she opened the door, and said "Hampton!
 What you doing here at this hour?"

 "Mama, we gotta talk."

 "Well then come in.
 Take a seat."

-She motioned Hampton to take a seat in a leather recliner next to the couch, and sat back down on the couch herself.
+She motioned him to sit in the leather recliner next to the couch, and sat back down herself.

-"So what up son?"
+"So what up, son?"

-"I wanna know what's wrong with you."
+"I wanna know what wrong with you."

 "Well, you givin' offense to your daddy's memory, for one."